microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 Note: The registry location and data format are TBD.
 This is currently tracked by issue #223.

 ### 3.5 eBPF Sample Driver
-The eBPF project provides a [sample extension driver](https://github.com/microsoft/ebpf-for-windows/tree/8f46b4020f79c32f994d3a59671ce8782e4b4cf0/tests/sample/ext) as an example for how to implement an extension.
-This simple extension implements a single hook for a program type with a single attach type.
+The eBPF for Windows project provides a [sample extension driver](https://github.com/microsoft/ebpf-for-windows/tree/8f46b4020f79c32f994d3a59671ce8782e4b4cf0/tests/sample/ext) as an example for how to implement an extension.
+This simple extension exposes a new program type, and implements a hook for it with a single attach type.
 It implements simple NPI provider modules for the two NPIs.
 It also implements three program-type specific helper functions.